 You will be contacted with an appointment date and time for this class.
 This appointment should happen approximately 4 to 6 weeks before surgery.
 You need to bring a family member/friend.

 This class helps you prepare for surgery.
-There will be presentations by various multidisciplinary team members, including a Physiotherapist, Pharmacist, and Community Care Access Centre (CCAC) Representative.
+There will be presentations by various multidisciplinary team members, including a Physiotherapist and a Pharmacist, as applicable.

 The class will provide Patient Education and Preparation Tips.